BASIC ATOMIC CHEMISTRY

 COVALENT BONDS are formed when electrons are shared between ions and are stronger and more stable than ionic bonds.

-HYDROGEN BONDS are the weakest type of bond and is formed between the polar attraction of an electropositive atom (typically hydrogen) and a strongly electronegative atom (oxygen or nitrogen) and does not involve the sharing of electrons.
+HYDROGEN BONDS are the weakest type of bond and are formed between the polar attraction of an electropositive atom (typically hydrogen) and a strongly electronegative atom (oxygen or nitrogen) and do not involve the sharing of electrons.
 Therefore, hydrogen bonds are ionic bonds.

 Chemical reactions are the basis of all molecular change and include

 - Synthesis (the chemical reaction that takes place and creates something new) and

 - Decomposition (the breakdown of a substance into the smaller parts that make up the whole).